 Through the slight of his nose, he released an irritated huff.
 "Skype.
 She uses Skype a lot.
-Maybe you can get hold of him with that."
+Maybe you can get hold of him through that."

-As she searched for the Skype icon, ready to video call Zach, the phone rang.
+As she searched for the Skype icon, ready to video call Zac, the phone rang.
 Tim went to answer it.

 "Hello?
 Oh.
 Speak of the devil," he exclaimed, extending the phone for Sarah to take.

 "Hello?"
 The speaker's voice alarmed her ears.
 "Chuck?
 Is that you?"

 "Ha-ha, can't get over the finale either, I see?"
 The oration of his speech held a flicker of sorrow, and sniffles could be heard behind the jovial expression of his voice.

 "Oh.
 Zachary Levi…" she stated with disappointment, until she recalled her need to find him.
 "Wait – Zachary Levi?"
 Tim nodded.

 "Good guess.
 I was beginning to wonder if I sounded too feminine on the phone.
 Did you watch it?
 I am crying like a baby over here.
 I have been calling everyone and no one can stop crying!"